 This snack is ever-present in the Caucasus region and has gained popularity amongst travelers for tasting like a healthy Snickers bar.

-The ingredients are actually dipped into a thickened grape syrup and hung to drip-dry, creating the long product that you will eventually buy and consume.
+The ingredients are dipped into a thickened grape syrup and hung to drip dry, creating the long product you will eventually buy and consume.

-While it has an association with autumn as that is when the grapes are harvested, sweet sujukh is often found on tables during the winter time and throughout the Christmas and New Year holidays.
+While it is associated with autumn as that is when the grapes are harvested, sweet sujukh is often found on tables during the wintertime and throughout the Christmas and New Year holidays.

 In Yerevan, you will often find sujukh at the markets.

 It is mostly homemade, and sometimes you can even witness it being made right in front of your eyes (where you will see it hang dry on a string).

 If you’re outside of Yerevan, you can see it ubiquitously along the roads, where families will make their own versions of it and sell it at roadside stands along with other pleasures such as homemade wine or dried fruits.